 (2) In performing a function or exercising a power conferred by subsection (1), the Commonwealth officer or authority must act as nearly as practicable as the officer or authority would act in performing or exercising the same function or power under the Commonwealth administrative law.

-[Section 17 inserted by No. 21 of 2001 s.
+[Section 17 inserted: No. 21 of 2001 s.
 5.]

 18. Reference in Commonwealth administrative law to a provision of another law